aaron-grau/curic/html-css/projects/aa_times/README.md

 @import "components/*";
 ```

-This file uses SASS `import`s to define general styles that will apply to your
+This file uses SCSS `import`s to define general styles that will apply to your
 entire application and enforce the importing of these stylesheets in a
 particular order.
+The order is very important!
+You can think of `application.scss` as building all the imported files into one giant CSS file.

 Check out the `colors.scss` and `fonts.scss` files.
-They define SASS variables
+They define SCSS variables
 for you to use throughout the project to style your app.
-Defining SASS variables
+Defining SCSS variables
 for an app's fonts and colors make changing any of them at any point more
 maintainable and consistent.
-Use these given SASS variables when defining any
+Use these given SCSS variables when defining any
 fonts or color values.

-**N.B.**: We won't dive any deeper into SASS for this project but it does provide
+**N.B.**: We won't dive any deeper into SCSS for this project but it does provide
 a couple more cool features!
 Read about them [here][sass-features] if you're interested.

 [sass-features]: https://github.com/rails/sass-rails#features